 Source: Wikipedia

 As mentioned in the comment, there are many clownfish in this gallery.
 But they are not swimming in a regular fish tank.
 Kids can crawl underneath and pop their heads in the center of this aquarium.
-Hence, kids enjoy the extra activity, and parents get an interesting photo.
+Hence, kids enjoy the extra activity, and parents get engaging photos.

-Overall, there are many spots in Israel Aquarium that are dedicated to photography.
-Whether it is unique aquariums, additional lights, or places for selfies.
-While planning this place, they thought about the family photography aspect.
+Overall, many spots in the Israel Aquarium are dedicated to photography.
+Whether it is unique aquariums, additional lights, or places for selfies, when planning this place, they thought about the family photography aspect.

-Longhorn cowfish have interesting defense mechanisms.
+Longhorn cowfish have exciting defense mechanisms.
 First, when stressed, it can emit deadly toxins.
-And the horns may make it tough for predators to swallow them (these horns can grow back within a few months).
+The horns may make it tough for predators to swallow them (these horns can grow back within a few months).

 Jellyfish Gallery